-This observation that the bulk of co-activation differences between LFC subregions of the fronto-parietal network occurred within other cortical association areas is consistent with the hypothesis that association cortex is composed of parallel interdigitated networks. , these findings suggest subregions of the FPN do not participate with categorically distinct sets of regions across the brain, and instead perform subtly different roles within a parallel distributed network.
+This observation that the bulk of co-activation differences between LFC subregions of the fronto-parietal network occurred within other cortical association areas is consistent with the hypothesis that association cortex is composed of parallel interdigitated networks33.
+That is, these findings suggest subregions of the FPN do not participate with categorically distinct sets of regions across the brain, and instead perform subtly different roles within a parallel distributed network.

 Meta-analytic functional preference.
 Next, we used a data-driven approach that surveyed a broad range of fMRI studies to quantify the degree to which distinct psychological states might be preferentially associated with different LFC clusters (Figure 1c).
-We trained naïve Bayes classifiers to predict the presence or absence of activation in each LFC cluster using a set of 60 psychological topics derived by applying a standard topic modeling approach to the abstracts of articles in the Neurosynth database.
+We trained naïve Bayes classifiers to predict the presence or absence of activation in each LFC cluster using a set of 60 psychological topics derived by applying a standard topic modeling approach to the abstracts of articles in the Neurosynth database40.
 We used the fitted model coefficients to quantify the strength of association between each psychological topic and the presence of activation in the corresponding LFC cluster (measured as the log odds-ratio [LOR] of the probability of each topic in studies that activated a given cluster relative to the probability of the same topic in studies that did not activate the cluster).
 Values greater than 0 indicate that the presence of that topic in a study positively predicts activity in a given region.
 We report the results of 16 psychological topics that loaded strongly onto LFC regions (Table 1) and restrict interpretation to significant associations using False Discovery Rate (FDR; q < 0.01).
-In addition, whenever we comparatively discuss sets of regions, we discussed differences if the 95% confidence interval (CI) of a given topic did not overlap between two regions (Figure 3).
+In addition, whenever we comparatively discuss sets of regions, we discussed differences if the 95% confidence interval (CI) of a given topic did not overlap between two regions (SI Figure 3).
 As the latter comparisons are post-hoc and exploratory, caution in interpretation is warranted.

 Consistent with a distributed role for the fronto-parietal network in goal-directed cognition, all nine clusters were significantly associated with working-memory, all clusters except 10d and 10v were associated with conflict, and seven clusters were associated with switching (Figure 4).
-The present results are inconsistent with focal anatomical locations for high-level executive processes; instead, these results suggest distributed activation across fronto-parietal network supports goal-directed cognition in the face of interference and conflict.
-Despite the relatively low modularity we observed, multivariate associations individual subregions and psychological states suggest functional for cluster.
+The present results are inconsistent with focal anatomical locations for high-level executive processes; instead, these results suggest that distributed activation across fronto-parietal network supports goal-directed cognition in the face of interference and conflict41.
+Despite the relatively low modularity we observed across the fronto-parietal network, multivariate associations between individual subregions and psychological states suggest preferential functional correlates can be identified for each cluster.